Ramsharan Darnal: Ethnomusicology and writing

 Darnal, devoting himself to ethnomusicology, travelled throughout Nepal, including several districts of the Sudurpashchim Province, looking for traditional musical instruments and folk music.
 He is believed to have collected over 365 types of instruments, including the Hudka.
 He is known as the first person to initiate the registration of musical instruments in official records.

 Heavy monsoon rains in 1968 resulted in the demolition of Darnal’s abode, which further resulted in the burial of his mother and 15 types of musical instruments under the rubble.
 This, he considered the lowest point in his life.
 His life, later on, took a sharp turn as he became more and more active in writing as compared to musicology.
-In around 1967, he published his first article, "Nepali Sanskriti ma Vadyavadan ko Sthan", in Sangalo, a newspaper company based in Banaras.
+In around 1967, he published his first article, "Nepali Sanskriti ma Vadyavadan ko Sthan", in Sangalo, a newspaper company based in Benares.
 The article was revised and published a year later in Gorkhapatra.
 He wrote, in total, 11 books revolving around Nepalese music and 375 endangered traditional instruments, which, in Nepal in the 1960s, were scarce.
 The person to initiate the study of the life of Bise Nagarchi, Darnal has come to be known as an exemplar of hard work and perseverance.